Kanji-Suzuki/stableMatching/README.md

 # stableMatching

 This reposotory includes codes to calculate all stable matchings in the matching with contract setting.
-The algorithm is based on the “Echenique, F., & Yenmez, M. B. (2007).
+The algorithm is based on

+“Echenique, F., & Yenmez, M. B. (2007).
 A solution to matching with preferences over colleagues.
 Games and Economic Behavior, 59(1), 46-71”.

 The algorithm is modified to incorporate the external options and contracts.

 ## Functions